 I purchased seven IKEA spice racks so I could make use of the entire door.
 I am happy for any excuse to make a trip to IKEA!
 If there is a store near you, you can pick them up for only four dollars each!

 I stained the pieces before assembling.
 I used Minwax Jacobean stain to match the rolling crates and countertop.

 Next, I measured the spacing and mounted them with a level and my trusty impact driver.
 (An impact driver saved my DIY career.
 It drives the screws perfectly without a ton of pressure.
 To be honest, I used to strip screws and ruin bits left and right with a regular drill!)

-Installing the racks was a bit of a challenge.
-They had be mounted right in the beveled part of the door, so the screws had to stick out of the door just the right amount.
+Installing the racks was a little bit tricky.
+Since they had to be mounted right in the beveled part of the door to be centered, the screws had to stick out of the door just the right amount.

 I love seeing the spices lined up neatly on the shelves, especially my old chalkboard paint baby food jars!
-Years ago before our own little one came along, I collected jars from everyone I knew with babies until I had enough to make a set.
+Years ago before our own little one came along, I collected jars from friends with children in the babyfood stage until I had enough to make a set.

 These retro vintage reproduction salt and pepper shakers are so nifty.
 I was given them as a gift, and now they have a spot of honor on the door.

 The pantry prettification is complete.
 I think I’ll have to stop and admire every time I open the pantry for at least a couple weeks.
 It really is the little things!